~Welcome to my journey~

 Writers, aware of my Time-Life and publishing experience, sought me out, asking for assistance to engage the attention of the dragons at the gate of the publishing world . . . meaning hyper-critical agents or acquisitions editors (like I had been).
 This led me to hit the speaking trail and conduct workshops at writers' conferences coast-to-coast.
 Combining my experience as an acquisition editor and story telling coach, I developed techniques that encourage, prod, and guide writers to shift into the digital age as they create agent-and-device friendly submission packets.

-Contact me if you need assistance with any aspect of your journey to become a published author.
+I also continue to work with writers as they move along the path toward becoming authors.
+If you need assistance with any aspect of your journey to become a published author, CONTACT ME.

 May the words be with you.
 WRITE ON!